-- Making money on YouTube
+- How you can make money on YouTube

-- Your performance on YouTube
+- How to measure your performance on YouTube

 Official Cards also make it easier for users to discover content by highlighting official material in YouTube Search.
 These cards include official videos and posts from top channels, like those of top YouTube creators, celebrities, and music artists.
 Videos and posts are also included from content related to sports teams, movies and TV, music, and special events.
-These cards are automatically generated and do not allow for customization.
+These cards are automatically generated and don't allow for customization.

 - Help Center - Discovery Optimization Tips